seanleong339/tp/docs/UserGuide.md

 *flag/[ATTRIBUTE]:*

-`[ID*]` : Unique ID for the job instance.
-The ID must be a positive integer 1, 2, 3..
+`[INDEX]` : Unique index for the job instance.
+The index must be a positive integer 1, 2, 3...

 `jt/[JOB TITLE]`: Update Job's Title to the mentioned `[JOB TITLE]`